Jason10897/Gopher-Hunt/README.md

 Instructions:
-1. Unzip the contents of the file "Gopher_Hunting".
+1. Download and unzip the contents of the file "Gopher_Hunting.zip".
 2. Import Project or Open in Android Studio.
 3. Run using the inbuilt Android Emulator device of your choice.
 Alternatively, connect your mobile device to your laptop/PC using a USB and install the application on your mobile device (Note: Make sure that "USB Debugging" is enabled under "Developer Options" on your mobile device).